Campus Services and Resources

 Residential check-in and check-out depends on whether your program has mandatory or optional housing.

-- For students in the residential plan for the Summer College Immersion Program, housing check-in will be the first day of the program on Monday, 6/20 from 4-6pm and check out will be on Saturday, 7/30 at 11am.
+- For students in the residential plan for the Summer College Immersion Program (SCIP or SCIP+), housing check-in will be on Sunday, 6/25 from 4-6pm and check out will be on Saturday, 8/5 at 11am.

 - For students in Summer Courses or College/Professional Summer Institutes, please reach out to UCLA Housing for check-in and check-out information.

-We do not allow for early arrivals for residential check-in, therefore we recommend exploring the campus or Westwood until the official check-in time.
+Early arrivals for residential check-in or late departures for check-out cannot be accommodated.
 If you need to leave earlier before check-out time, you may do so as long as all mandatory programming and final requirements have been completed.

 You will be assigned roommates based on age and gender and will be notified of the roommate assignment during check-in.
 In order to better foster a learning community that exposes students to a broader network of peers, we do not accommodate any specific roommate assignment request.